fruether/MyProject/folder/README.md

 }
 ```

 (As an exercise, one may attempt a simplification of the patterns.
 Hint: the beginning of the file does not need to be matched explicitly.)
 This time, the files at hand are tagged as resulting from the application of ANTLR as an output.
-We assume that a 101companies-specific interpreter, e.g., 101companies:Explorer for the exploration of contributions, de-prioritizes "output" files as opposed to "input" files.
+We assume that a 101companies-specific interpreter, e.g., 101companies:Explorer for the exploration of contributions, de-prioritizes `output` files as opposed to `input` files.

 There is a major problem with the rule for generated files: the rule relies on insufficiently distinctive filename patterns.
-The use of "Parser" or "Lexer" in naming source files for parsers and lexers does not reasonably imply usage of ANTLR.
+The use of `Parser` or `Lexer` in naming source files for parsers and lexers does not reasonably imply usage of ANTLR.
 Thus, we need to further constrain the rule in a way that the content of the files can be checked to support the assumption about ANTLR usage.
 We will return to this problem later in the context of a more complete discussion of metadata mechanics.

 ### Feature-related metadata:

-We may want to "tag" files with features of the 101system, as they are implemented in the file.
+We may want to `tag` files with features of the 101system, as they are implemented in the file.
 The following example deals with Contribution:javaStatic, which is a simple and modular Java-based implementation of the 101system:
 ```
 [
   {